Free: Assessment Does your website build trust with buyers and bring in revenue?

 The <head> section of each HTML document loads before the visible portion of a particular page does.
 This means that the code in this section should be as lean as possible.

-Unfortunately, because this section of a page is less visible to stakeholders on a site, the head ends up being neglected over the years.
+Unfortunately, because this section of a page is less visible to stakeholders on a site, the head ends up getting neglected.
 It’s not unusual for multiple scripts for Google Analytics or user behavior tools like Hotjar to be left in the code, slowing download times.

 If you’re curious about what you can do to optimize your page speeds, you should take advantage of Google’s Lighthouse test.
 This tool shows you everything that is slowing down your load time, in addition to images.
 It can deliver information at a granular level, essentially telling you: “Hey, these are the seven things that are loading slowly.”
 You can use this information to decide what is essential to your internal needs and what can be omitted.